Vontae Davis: 2014

 On March 11, 2014, the Indianapolis Colts signed Davis to a four-year, $39 million contract with $20 million guaranteed.

 Davis and Greg Toler returned as the Colts' starting cornerback duo to begin the 2014 regular season.
 On October 9, 2014, Davis collected a season-high five combined tackles and a pass deflection during a 33–28 victory at the Houston Texans in Week 6.
 In Week 12, he made two solo tackles, two pass deflections and returned an interception for 42 yards in the Colts' 23–3 win against the Jacksonville Jaguars.
 The following week, Davis recorded two combined tackles and two pass deflections before leaving the Colts' 49–27 victory against the Washington Redskins in the second quarter after sustaining a concussion.
-He received the concussion while attempting to tackle running back Roy Helu and remained on the ground for several minutes before walking off the field on his own will.
+He received the concussion while attempting to tackle running back Roy Helu and remained on the ground for several minutes before walking off the field on his own.
 He remained in the Colts' concussion protocol and was inactive for their Week 14 victory at the Cleveland Browns.
 On December 23, 2014, it was announced that Davis was selected to the 2015 Pro Bowl.
 Davis completed the season with 42 combined tackles (35 solo), a career-high 18 pass deflections and four interceptions in 15 games and 15 starts.
 He also led the NFL in lowest opposing passer rating (38.8) and earned an overall grade of 95.1, which was the second-highest overall grade among all qualifying cornerbacks in 2014.

 The Indianapolis Colts finished first in the AFC South with an 11–5 record and reached the AFC Championship before being defeated 45–7 by the New England Patriots who eventually won Super Bowl XLIX.
 During the AFC Divisional Round, Davis recorded eight combined tackles and a career-high five pass deflections in the Colts' 24–13 victory at the Denver Broncos.